fxlrnrpt/pydraconf/README.md

 - `config_dirs`: Directory or list of directories containing config files.
 If `None`, searches for:
   1. `.pydraconfrc` (JSON) in current/parent directories
   2. `[tool.pydraconf]` section in `pyproject.toml`
-  3. Defaults to `["$CWD/configs", "$ROOT/configs", "configs"]` if not found
+  3. Defaults to `["$ROOT/configs", "$CWD/configs", "configs"]` if not found

-  When multiple directories are provided, the first existing directory is used.
+  When multiple directories are provided, configs are discovered from ALL existing directories.
+  Configs in later directories (rightmost) override configs with the same name from earlier directories.

   Supports variable substitution:
   - `$CWD` - Current working directory